swcarpentry/git-novice/episodes/02-setup.md

 Repositories can be kept in sync across different computers, facilitating collaboration among different people.

 Before creating our first repository, we need to setup Git.
-So, let's open Rstudio and introduce yourself to Git!
+So, let's open RStudio and introduce yourself to Git!

 <!--
 ![Each record of changes is